Here, Discovery is a Daily Occurrence.

 neurodegenerative diseases, we are improving the quality of life for people in Nebraska and around the world.

-These endless interdisciplinary, inter-campus, and inter-institutional undertakings make it no surprise the University of Nebraska is among the top 50 U.S. public universities in research and development spending.
-Research funding has more than doubled since 2000, which has helped us build world-class facilities in Lincoln and at our Medical Center.
+These endless interdisciplinary, inter-campus, and inter-institutional undertakings make it no surprise the University of Nebraska is among the top 75 U.S. public universities in research and development spending.
+Research funding has increased 75 percent since 2010, which has helped us build world-class facilities in Lincoln and at our Medical Center.

 Finding Answers to Questions the World Didn't Know to Ask